-Otitis media with effusion (OME – colloquially known as “glue ear”) is a condition common in children between 6 months and 3 years of age in which fluid builds up in the middle ear.
+Otitis media with effusion (OME – colloquially known as “glue ear”) is a condition common in children (see hearing loss in children) between 6 months and 3 years of age in which fluid builds up in the middle ear.
 A new study indicates that autoinflation – a medical technique in which the Eustachian tube is reopened by nasal balloons – might be the first evidence-based, non-surgical treatment option available for OME.

 The Eustachian tube is a tube inside the head that connects the ear to the back of the throat.
 The Eustachian tube’s main purpose is to drain fluid from the ear into the throat to stop bacteria from collecting in the ear.